Last Updated on May 14, 2023 by Sara Assem

 In 1905, Einstein published his most important research paper – if not the most important research paper in history – under the title:

 Ist die Trägheit eines Körpers von seinem Energieinhalt abhängig?
 Which translates to “Does the body depend on its energy?”.
 He did not know that his paper would cause the deaths of more than 200,000 Japanese during WWII.
 In this paper Einstein explained that mass and energy are two sides of the same coin, as the mass can turn into energy and vice versa.
-This equation has been a landmark in human history.
+This equation has been a landmark in human history and became one of the most important equations in physics .
 On one hand, they used it to manufacture the deadliest weapon in history, and, on the other hand, they use it as a peaceful way of generating energy.

 Sir Isaac Newton is an English scientist, one of the most important physicists in history, and one of the symbols of the scientific revolution.
 He founded most of the principles of classical mechanics.
 Newton also made many important contributions to the field of optics and shared the foundations of calculus with Gottfried Leibniz.